julch94/learning-lua/codecademy-learn-lua-course.md

 ## Codecadamy Learn Lua Course

-Next up is to start taking the [Codecadamy Learn Lua Course](https://www.codecademy.com/learn/learn-lua).
+[Codecadamy Learn Lua Course](https://www.codecademy.com/learn/learn-lua).
 The course has 4 main (free) modules and takes about 8 hours, so 2 hours per module split over about a week.
-My objective is to complete all scripts outside of the codecadamy browser, on my own machine, and document them (along with their results) on this repo.
+My objective was to complete all scripts outside of the codecadamy browser, on my own machine, and document them (along with their results) on this markdown file.

 ## Learn Lua Course Syllabus
 - [Module 1 - Introduction to Lua](#module-1---introduction-to-lua)